xuanxixi/pms-conformer/README.md

 ### Dependencies

-Note: That is the setting based on my device(), you can modify the torch and torchaudio version based on your device.
+Note: That is the setting based on my device, you can modify the torch and torchaudio version based on your device.

 Start from building the environment
 ```